iq-motion-control/iq-module-communication-doc/docs/client_reference/client_reference_table.rst

 Type ID 73 | Temperature Monitor Microcontroller
 =================================================

+The Temperature Monitor Microcontroller reads, filters, and reports the microcontroller’s internal temperature.
+The temperature is used to derate the motor if the temperature rises into dangerous levels.
+The filter’s cutoff frequency and the temperature limits can be adjusted, though this is not recommended.

     .. table:: Temperature Monitor Microcontroller
         :widths: 8 18 15 10 5 50
         :class: tight-table